quinlan-lab/applied-computational-genomics/README.md

 ### Important notes
 1. Class participation is expected.
 Ask a question if you have one!
-2. When on Zoom, cameras must be on.

 ### Grading policy
 All assignments are due on the date stated in class.
 Ten percent of the grade will be deducted for each 24 hours that the assignment is late.